rems-project/archsem/README.md

 ## Rocq automation

-There are some powerful custom tactics in `Common`.
-TODO write documentation for them.
+There are some powerful custom tactics in `Common`, as well as useful but generic library.
+See the [README](Common/README.md) there for more details.

 ## The current state and directory structure